KerLq/osu-api/README.md

 After that you can make requests on behalf the user.
 Ex: getBeatmaps, getUserScore, getForumpost and more!

-The majority isn't completed so I'll list the one that 100% works I recommend you looking into the code too
+I recommend you looking into the code too

 ## Installation